 Jules is a partner at Bindmans LLP and Head of Police Misconduct team.
 He is a leading individual in both Civil Liberties and Police Law and past winner of JUSTICE Human Rights Lawyer of the Year.

 Martin is a multi-award winning playwright, screenwriter and filmmaker.
-His most recent work includes Seven Pyschopaths, In Bruges, A Behanding in Spokane and The Pillowman.
+His most recent work includes Three Billboards Outside Ebbing, Missouri, Seven Psychopaths, In Bruges, A Very Very Very Dark Matter, Hangmen, A Behanding in Spokane and The Pillowman.